tailcallhq/tailcallhq.github.io/docs/guides/cli.md

 ## compose

-The `compose` merges multiple configuration files into one.
+The `compose` merges configuration files into one.
 To use the `compose` command, follow this format:

 Example: